 \section{Introduction}

-Markov chain Monte Carlo (MCMC) is very a powerful tool for estimating and sampling from complicated high-dimensional distributions (see e.g.~\cite{handbook} and the many references therein).
+Markov chain Monte Carlo (MCMC) is very a powerful tool for estimating and sampling from complicated high-dimensional distributions (see e.g.~\citealp{handbook} and the many references therein).
 MCMC algorithms help researchers in a wide spectrum of fields, ranging from Bayesian statistics to finance to computer science to physics.

 One of the biggest challenges when implementing MCMC algorithms is to evaluate the error of the estimate, which is crucial for generating accurate results, and can also help when deciding how many iterations of the chain should be run.
 The majority of the existing results for quantifying MCMC accuracy rely heavily on the Markov chain Central Limit Theorem (CLT).
 However, this CLT is only known to be valid under specific conditions like geometric ergodicity or reversibility, which do not always hold and can be difficult to verify (see e.g.\ \cite{haggstrom2007variance, ibragimov1971independent, jones2004markov, latuszynski2013nonasymptotic}).
-In the reversible case, Kipnis and Varadhan \cite{kipnis1986central} established the existence of a CLT for all reversible Markov chains which have finite asymptotic estimator variance.
-However, without reversibility, CLTs are more challenging.
-Toth \cite{Toth1986} generalized the results from \cite{kipnis1986central} to the non-reversible case, but only under additional conditions which are very difficult to verify.
-And, H{\"a}ggstr{\"o}m \cite{Haggstrom2005} provides an example which shows that CLTs might not exist for non-reversible chains under conditions where CLTs would be guaranteed in the reversible case.
+In the reversible case, \cite{kipnis1986central} established the existence of a CLT for all reversible Markov chains which have finite asymptotic estimator variance.
+However, without reversibility, CLTs are more challenging. \cite{Toth1986} generalized the results from \cite{kipnis1986central} to the non-reversible case, but only under additional conditions which are very difficult to verify.
+And, \cite{Haggstrom2005} shows that CLTs might not exist for non-reversible chains under conditions where CLTs would be guaranteed in the reversible case.